LibreCAD/docs/guides/dimensioning.rst

 Rules of Dimensioning
 ---------------------

+   - Dimension must be clearly understood by the drawing's users.
-Each dimension should be written clearly with only one way to be interpreted.
+   - Each dimension should be written clearly with only one way to be interpreted.
 There is no need to calculate, scale, or assume any dimension to define or check features of the object.
 Dimensions should be placed outside the part.
 Enough space should be provided to avoid crowding and misinterpretation.